j6512/todolist_manager/README.md

 - Bootstrap

+- Junit Testing

 - HTML/CSS/Javascript

 ## how to run this repo

 1. Clone or download the repo to your machine
 2. Set up a MySQL schema as well as a User with access to that schema
-3. Open the project in your IDE and navigate to stayfocused/src/main/resources/application.properties
+3. Open the project in your IDE and navigate to todolist_manager/src/main/resources/application.properties
 4. Configure and update the top of the file with your username, password, and schema name
  ```
  spring.datasource.url=jdbc:mysql://localhost:3306/schema_name